kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Replace stores with runes
-- [ ] Convert sheet subscriptions to sheet effects and test sheet effects
+- [x] Convert sheet subscriptions to sheet effects and test sheet effects
 - [ ] Resolve runtime errors related to section/item deferred prep.
 - [ ] Finish more migration tasks that came from recent work
 - [ ] Ensure context API where reactivity is expected is using runes